roeegro/SwimFix/OpenPose Plus Setup Guide.md

 In case you wish to train a model on your own data you need to create an annotation file in JSON format for that data.
 Make sure to annotate in the [COCO Format](http://cocodataset.org/#format-data).

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
- We recommend you to use it as well - please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.
+ We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

+Follow this steps:

 1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
 2. Export the annotated data to a JSON file in a  to `data/your_data/` folder and name it `coco.json` .
-3. Copy your from step 0 to `dataset/COCO/cocoapi/images/` folder.
+3. Copy your data to a new folder in `data/your_data` and name it `images`.

 At the end of this step you should have:
 - An annotations JSON file located in `dataset/COCO/cocoapi/annotations/person_keypoints_custom.json`